 The Santa Claus Throughout the Years

 Over the years, different customs and traditions have evolved around Santa Claus.
-Most of these traditions centre around the idea of having him visit children during the Christmas season.
+Most of these traditions centre around the idea of having him visit children during the Christmas season and giving them Christmas gift ideas.
 The most popular of these traditions is the Clause in Every Young Child book, which shows Santa Claus travels around to every child in town and gives them gifts.
 Children remember the Clause in Every Young Child book every time Santa Claus comes to their house on Christmas morning.

 Other Stories Involving Santa Claus